opendocsg/slw-judgments-backfill/2011_SGHC_205/report.md

 74     Strenuous submissions were made on behalf of the PP that the PP should not be ordered to pay costs.
 The thrust of the submissions was, firstly, that the PP was discharging his legal duty when he filed the confiscation proceedings.
 Secondly, it was submitted that throughout the proceedings the PP had acted reasonably and in good faith.

-75     Although this was not stated expressly, the PP was essentially relying on the principle enunciated in _Baxendale-Walker v Law Society_ [2008] 1 WLR 426 (“ _Baxendale-Walker_ ”), a decision of the English Court of Appeal. _Baxendale-Walker_ was discussed and applied by the Court of Appeal in _Law Society of Singapore v Top Ten Entertainment Pte Ltd_ [2011] 2 SLR 1279 (“ _Top Ten_ ”).
+75     Although this was not stated expressly, the PP was essentially relying on the principle enunciated in _Baxendale-Walker v Law Society_ [2008] 1 WLR 426 (“ _Baxendale-Walker_ ”), a decision of the English Court of Appeal. _Baxendale-Walker_ was discussed and applied by the Court of Appeal in _Law Society of Singapore v Top Ten Entertainment Pte Ltd_ <span class="citation">[2011] 2 SLR 1279</span> (“ _Top Ten_ ”).

 76     The facts of _Baxendale-Walker_ were as set out in the headnote of the report of the case: